flyteorg/flyte/rfc/system/0000-simplify-retry-behaviour.md

 ## 3 Proposed Implementation

-We propose to introduce a new simplified retry behaviour (which will have to be activated in the platform configuration and which will **not** be the default behaviour in order to not make a breaking change).
+We propose to introduce a new simplified retry behavior (which will have to be activated in the platform configuration and which will **not** be the default behavior in order to not make a breaking change).

 This simplified retry behavior does not distinguish between user and system failures but considers a single maximum number of retries (defined by the user in the task decorator) regardless of the cause.